rajshree-singh/ngpl-india-network/README.md

 is absent the group is SKIPPED and the script exits non-zero — never reported as a pass.

+**A second display defect, found while preparing this release.** The node validator printed the median legacy offset as `v[len(v)//2]`, which on an even-length list is the upper middle value rather than a median.
+Over the 44 comparable nodes it reported 0.95 km where the median is 0.86 km.
+No check was ever wrong — the line only prints — but the wrong figure had been quoted in §5.3 of this README, which is precisely how a display bug becomes a published one.
+Both the code and §5.3 are corrected.

-**It immediately earned its place.** The hand-written betweenness was exactly twice the correct value: on an undirected graph Brandes visits every pair from both ends, so the accumulated score must be halved before normalising.
+**The cross-check immediately earned its place.** The hand-written betweenness was exactly twice the correct value: on an undirected graph Brandes visits every pair from both ends, so the accumulated score must be halved before normalising.
 The error changed no ranks, so nothing in the printed output looked wrong.
 Only the independent implementation caught it.